-Each applicant for a California driver license or identification card (DL/ID) receives an NVRA voter preference form and a voter registration card.
+Each applicant for a California driver license or identification card (CDL/ID) receives an NVRA voter preference form and a voter registration card.
 Applicants have the opportunity to register to vote or re-register to update their name, address, or political party affiliation.

 Like other agencies designated as voter registration agencies under the NVRA, the DMV tracks the number of people who decline to register to vote after given the opportunity.
 These voter preference records are kept on file at the DMV.